Automatic Fire Alarms

 While fire engines and crews are travelling and attending these incidents they are not available to attend other, potentially life-threatening, emergencies.

-Mark Earwicker, Head of Technical Fire Safety, said: “Last year our crews were called to over 2500 false alarms.
+Mark Earwicker, Head of Protection, said: “Last year our crews were called to over 2500 false alarms.
 Although these are accidental they still have an impact on both the business and our crews.

 “Time spent at false alarms is time we’re unavailable to respond to other incidents.